UnrealArtOptimization/minimal-mistakes/book/ch01-10-intro.md

 In this chapter we'll discover various ways to measure performance, expressed in miliseconds.
 Then we'll start looking for bottlenecks and other optimization issues.

+## Video

+If you prefer a video version of this lesson, you can watch it below.

+*Note:* Every chapter of this book is extended compared with the original video.
+It's also regularly updated, while videos stay unchanged since their upload.
+{: .notice--info}

+{% capture tutorialvideo %}SXLYy6D1y80?list=PLF8ktr3i-U4A7vuQ6TXPr3f-bhmy6xM3S&amp;showinfo=1{% endcapture %}
+{% include video id=tutorialvideo provider="youtube" %}

 ## Importance of miliseconds

 So - why miliseconds?
 This is the most important question for this tutorial.